Contact our corporate or local offices directly.

 You can also access a manufacturing orientated CAD-centric view of the project, which offers Design, Supply, Manufacture and History view options:

 Most electronic products that are designed are fixed to some kind of mechanical structure - either a chassis, or an enclosure.
 Finding a mechanical conflict between board (ECAD) and chassis/enclosure (MCAD) late in the design process can be a costly experience.
 And while you could get a 3D model exported from Altium Designer, it is a manual process that needs conscious decision and action to do so.
 In reality, this is performed very infrequently, with the result being that the MCAD designer is never quite sure if what they've got is the latest and greatest.
 It really shouldn’t be so hard to ensure you’re not about to waste a pile of money just because your tools don’t talk.

-Altium Concord Pro facilitates the uni- or bi-directional synchronization of component data with your enterprise systems.
+Concord Pro facilitates the uni- or bi-directional synchronization of component data with your enterprise systems.
 A configuration file allows you to specify the direction of synchronization and therefore which parameters are mastered in which system.
-Component data synchronization between Concord Pro and the target enterprise system uses a built-in synchronization process. which may be manually triggered or set as timed repeating event.
+Component data synchronization between Concord Pro and the target enterprise system uses a built-in synchronization process which may be manually triggered or set as timed repeating event.

-An Altium Concord Pro installation includes a CSV Component database importer tool that can be used to bring component data into Concord Pro from a file exported from another system (PLM, ERP, or otherwise).
+A Concord Pro installation includes a CSV Component database importer tool that can be used to bring component data into Concord Pro from a file exported from another system (PLM, ERP, or otherwise).
 Implemented as a configurable batch (

 *.bat) file, the desktop tool imports component data from a target spreadsheet file (

 *.csv) into the server as determined by existing server templates or a dedicated configuration file.

 In addition, direct support is provided for the following enterprise systems: